jennynicoleaustin/java-adlister/Rubric.md

 ___ ad searching and (or) sorting implemented

-___ all added features demoed and all app-related questions adequetly addressed
+___ all added features demoed and all app-related questions adequately addressed

 ___ at least two of the following features added: